Last updated on July 28th, 2022 at 02:33 pm

 Being grateful for the challenges we face when time is teaching us to grow and preparing us for our dream is the hardest part of the dream process.
-I cannot lie and say that there aren’t times I’ve shaken my fist in the air– angry at some big change that seem forced upon my life.
+I cannot lie and say that there aren’t times I’ve shaken my fist in the air–angry at some big change that seems forced upon my life.

-But if I resist and I fight what is happening then the situation grows bigger and more difficult to handle– it’s like attempting to swim against the white rapids of a river.
-It’s better to quit fighting the rushing water and allow the river’s current to take you downstream while you work at relaxing and enjoying the new scenery at it unfolds.
+But if I resist what is happening the situation grows bigger and more difficult to handle– it’s like attempting to swim against white rapids.
+It’s better to quit fighting the rushing water and allow the river’s current to take you downstream while you work to relax and enjoy the new scenery as it unfolds.

-Recognize that you are in a situation that is pushing you outside of your comfort zone and be grateful for it.
-This could be the big change that sets you on the right track for seeing your big dream come true.
+Recognize that you are in a situation that pushes you outside of your comfort zone–be grateful.
+This could be the significant change that sets you on the right track for seeing your big dream come true.

 It might end up being one of those moments that you look back on and exclaim,